webu/dalec/README.md

 This project was made possible thanks to the
 [Open Space Maker Federation](https://www.federation-openspacemakers.com) whose goal is to open up the world of space infrastructure to as many people as possible.
-They need boards to aggregate contents from differents sources (gitlab, discourse…).
+They need boards to aggregate contents from different sources (gitlab, discourse…).
-We ([Webu](https://www.webu.coop))didn't find any applications which fit our needs, so we create a new one and released it under the MIT licence.
+We ([Webu](https://www.webu.coop)) didn't find any applications which fit our needs, so we create a new one and released it under the MIT licence.